 When a Job or Job Array Experiences this Exception and the Handler Used is This Happens Misschedule Alarm The alarm is opened.
 The job or job array is not run.
 The flow continues execution as designed.
 Recovery job or flow The job or job array is not run.
 The flow continues execution as designed.
 The recovery job or flow is triggered.

-Overrun Alarm The alarm is opened.
+When a Job or Job Array Exp and the Handler Used is This Happens Overrun Alarm The alarm is opened.
 Both the flow and job or job array continue to execute as designed.
 Recovery job or flow Both the flow and job or job array continue to execute as designed.
 The recovery job or flow is triggered.
 Kill The job or job array is killed.
 The flow behaves as designed.
 The job or job array status is determined by its exit value.
 Underrun Alarm The alarm is opened.
 The flow continues execution as designed.
 Recovery job or flow The flow continues execution as designed.
 The recovery job or flow is triggered.
 Rerun Work items that have a dependency on this job or job array are not triggered.
-The job or job array is rerun as many times as required until the execution time exceeds the underrun time specified.
+The job or job array is rerun as many times as required unti the execution time exceeds the underrun time specified.
 Start Failed Alarm The alarm is opened.
 The flow continues execution as designed.
 Recovery job or flow The recovery job or flow is triggered.
 Rerun The job or job array is rerun as many times as required until it starts successfully.
 Cannot Run Alarm The alarm is opened.
 The flow continues execution as designed.
 Recovery job or flow The recovery job or flow is triggered.

-When a Job or Job Array Experiences this Exception and the Handler Used is This Happens An exit code of n Rerun The job or job array is rerun as many times as required until it starts successfully. n unsuccessful jobs Kill The job array is killed.
+An exit code of n Rerun The job or job array is rerun as many times as required until it starts successfully. n unsuccessful jobs Kill The job array is killed.
 The flow behaves as designed.
 The job array status is determined by its exit value.